marcusbadillo/whiskey-regional/README.md

 #### Open browser to [http://localhost:8000/](http://localhost:8000/)

 #### Click top right "Sign In" Button
-sign in via google account(email password not implemented yet)--you will be redirected to home page and '+ Whiskey' button will be available after user verification.
+Sign in via google account(email password not implemented yet)--you will be redirected to home page and '+ Whiskey' button will be available after user verification.

 # JSON & XML Web Services: